Frequently Asked Questions about Laminate Flooring

 How Are Laminate Floors Made?

-Laminate floors core is made from virgin wood that is refined to wood fibre.
+The laminate floor core is made from virgin wood that is refined to wood fibre.
 Resins are added to the fibre before it dries to approximately 6.5% moisture content.
 Fibre is then laid onto a continuous mat and fed into the press where heat and pressure bonds the resin to the fibre which creates a high-density fibre (HDF) board.

 The board is cut into large sheets and cooled, before the top and bottom surface of the HDF is sanded off.
 The large high-density fibre panel is now cut into smaller sizes for further processing.